 - Primrose Jasmine

 How to Grow Flowering Shrubs in Zone 8

-Flowering shrubs for zone 8 need to be chosen with beauty, functionality, maintenance and site characteristics.
+Flowering shrubs for zone 8 need to be chosen for beauty, functionality, maintenance, and site characteristics.
 Once you have done that, it is time to install your new plants.
 The best time for planting most plants is when the cool season arrives.